securesign/demo-resources/README.md

 ```
 oc create -k https://github.com/securesign/demo-resources/keycloak/operator/base
+Confirm rhsso-operator is up and running "oc get pods -n keycloak-system"
 oc create -k https://github.com/securesign/demo-resources/keycloak/resources/base
 ```

-This should install the Keycloak operator, and create a new user with the email `jdoe@redhat.com` and a password of `password`.
+This should install the Keycloak operator, and create a new user with the email `jdoe@redhat.com` and a password of `secure`.
 Once installed, you should be able to set Keycloak as your OIDC provider when installing RHTAS.
+You will 3 pods in the keycloak-system namespace: rhsso-operator, keycloak & keycloak-postgresql